keikai/keikai-blog/blog/_posts/2026-05-19-Spreadsheet-Component-vs-Grid-Component.markdown

 A spreadsheet component is a UI library that replicates the experience of working in Excel or Google Sheets inside your application.
 In addition to displaying rows and columns, it provides a formula engine, cell-level formatting, multiple sheets (tabs), charts, named ranges, and high-fidelity import/export of `.xlsx` files.

-Examples include Keikai, SpreadJS, Univer, and Luckysheet.
+Examples include Keikai, SpreadJS, and Univer.

 The mental model is: **end users do their own computation, modeling, and analysis inside your application, the way they would in Excel**.